 - In a large-bowl, using a handheld electric mixer, beat the egg yolks and granulated sugar on medium-high speed until the mixture is thick, smooth, and deeply yellow.
 Set aside.

-- In a medium saucepan over medium-heat, warm two cups (454ml) of the cream just until it comes to a simmer.
-Remove the pan from heat and slowly whisk half of the hot cream into the egg yolk /sugar mixture, whisking constantly and adding it very gradually, to temper the mixture.
+- Remove the pan from heat and slowly whisk half of the hot cream into the egg yolk /sugar mixture, whisking constantly and adding it gradually, to temper the mixture.

 - Slowly pour the warm mixture over the chopped chocolate.
 Stir until the chocolate is smooth and melted, then whisk in the vanilla, espresso powder, and salt.
 Cover with plastic wrap and refrigerate until cold, about 1 to 2 hours.

-- Once the chocolate mixture is chilled, beat the remaining 1 and 1/2 cups of the heavy cream (340ml) with an electric mixer until stiff peaks form.
+- Once the chocolate mixture is chilled, beat the remaining 1 and 1/2 cups (340ml) of the heavy cream with an electric mixer until stiff peaks form.

 - Gently fold the whipped cream into the chocolate mixture, mixing softly but thoroughly, until evenly combined.